paridhimaheshwari2708/DialogueSystems/trippy-code/README.md

 ## How to run experiments for this project

-Use the script in `DO.example.simple`.
+Use the script in `DO.example.advanced`.
 You can to edit the following variables in the script to achieve the desired experiments:
 -  `DATA_DIR` : Path to the dataset variation (including augmentations)
 - `TASK` : Dataset config
 - `bert_model_path` :Path to the pre-trained bert model or `bert-base-uncased` for baseline